linonetwo/ruff-babel-starter-kit/README.md

 ### Wifi

-If there are any connection issue, please check which wifi you are in first please!
+If there are any connection issue, please check out which wifi are you in first!

 ### Npm packages